coreshop/CoreShop/docs/02_User_Documentation/08_Inventory/README.md

 After the checkout is complete, all ordered items will be removed from "On Hand" and get moved to "On Hold" until the payment is complete:
 - If the unpaid order gets cancelled, the reserved "On Hold" amount gets back to "On Hand".
 - If the order payment status switches to `paid`, the reserved "On Hold" amount gets subtracted.

+## Cart / Checkout
+If a product stock gets insufficient during a customers checkout, the product gets removed from customers cart following by a form error.